Lesson 1: Intro to Serial

 Demo circuit

 And here’s the corresponding circuit for the program above, which consists of a current-limiting resistor and LED attached to Pin 13.
-Of course, you could build almost any circuit to respond to serial input.
-But let’s keep things simple!
+Of course, you could build almost any circuit to respond to serial input—but let’s keep things simple!

 Using Serial Monitor

-Figure An annotated screenshot the Arduino IDE’s Serial Monitor tool for sending and receiving serial data.
-The data “echoed” back to our Arduino is shown in the autoscrolling textfield (where it says “Arduino received…”).
+Annotated screenshot of the Arduino IDE Serial Monitor showing the text input field, send button, and autoscrolling output area displaying echoed data from the Arduino Figure.
+An annotated screenshot of the Arduino IDE’s Serial Monitor tool for sending and receiving serial data.
+The data “echoed” back from the Arduino is shown in the autoscrolling text field.

 Video demo using Serial Monitor